 There are several treatment options depending on the severity of keratoconus.
 Specialty contact lenses may provide adequate treatment for stable disease, and corneal INTACS are a potential option for patients who are contact lens intolerant.

 Corneal crosslinking has been FDA approved for the treatment of progressive keratoconus.
 During this procedure your doctor applies liquid Vitamin B2 (Riboflavin) drops to the cornea, followed by 30 minutes of UV light exposure.
-The combination of Riboflavin and UV light helps to strengthen the cornea and stop progression of keratoconus.
+The combination of Riboflavin and UV light helps to strengthen the cornea and stop the progression of keratoconus.

 When keratoconus is severe and visual quality is poor even with specialty contact lenses, the ophthalmologists at VisionFirst can perform corneal transplantation to restore your vision.